 - Major Subjects:

-- Attend school on time in order to be eligible to practice or play on a daily
+- To attend school on time in order to be eligible to practice or play on a daily basis.

 Uniforms and Equipment: